The Canonical Amoebot Model: Algorithms and Concurrency Control: A General Framework for Concurrency Control

-We say that an execution of $\alpha'$ by an amoebot $A$ is \textit{relevant} in an asynchronous schedule of $\alg'$ if it is successful and either $A.\awaken = \true$ or at least one action of $\alg$ is enabled in $\alpha'$.
-The next two lemmas show that we can \textit{sanitize} any asynchronous schedule of $\alg'$ by removing all timed events (i.e., message transmissions, variable updates, movement starts and ends, and operation failures) associated with irrelevant executions of $\alpha'$ --- i.e., those that fail or have $A.\awaken = \false$ and have no action of $\alg$ enabled --- without changing the system's final configuration.
+We say that an amoebot is \textit{$\alg$-enabled} if it has at least one enabled action $\alpha \in \alg$ and is \textit{$\alg$-disabled} otherwise.
+An execution of $\alpha'$ by an amoebot $A$ is \textit{relevant} in an asynchronous schedule of $\alg'$ if all its operations succeed and either $A.\awaken = \true$ or $A$ is $\alg$-enabled in $\alpha'$.
+The next two lemmas show that we can \textit{sanitize} any asynchronous schedule of $\alg'$ by removing all events associated with \textit{irrelevant} executions of $\alpha'$---i.e., those with at least one failed operation or that have $A.\awaken = \false$ and are $\alg$-disabled---without changing the system's final configuration.